oddluck/limnoria-plugins/ASCII/README.md

 The img command uses the 99 color extended irc color set.
 Be sure your plugin supports 99 color output.
 Three presets: fast (default), slow, and insane.
-Sast uses the cie1976 color difference algorithm, slow uses the cie_cmc algorithm and insane uses the cie2000 algorithm.
+Fast uses the cie1976 color difference algorithm, slow uses the cie_cmc algorithm and insane uses the cie2000 algorithm.
 Which looks best is a matter of preference, slower settings generally result in more colorful images